kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 [Link to an extension of the above amendment published at 86 FR 13630, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=457d6127bd5cd0f3441cc14e636dbfcd&mc=true&node=20210310y1.4)

-\(a\) Except for aircraft subject to the provisions of part 107 of this chapter, this part prescribes—
+\(a\) Except for aircraft subject to the provisions of [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md|part 107 of this chapter]], this part prescribes—

 \(1\) Procedural requirements for issuing and changing—